KMDLabs/LabsNotary/README.md

 */15 * * * * /home/<your_username>/StakedNotary/utxosplitter.sh >> /home/<your_username>/utxo_split.log 2>&1
 ```

+## Using features of StakedNotary komodod.
+### Wallet filter
+`-stakednotary=1` : This is pointless for staked chains, but needed for staked notary nodes on KMD to activate the filter, amoung other things.

+`-mintxvalue=<amount in sats>`
+This defualts to 1 coin (to make it lower on KMD to fund smaller amounts, set it to a lower amount of sats.
+How it works:
+-> Takes all the vouts in a transaction and counts which ones are to the notary nodes address (set with -pubkey=)
+-> Adds the value of these together (total in sats)
+-> Divides by the number of vouts,
+-> If the amount is less than this number the transacion is ignored, not added to wallet.
+This filter does not work with -rescan  so you can add them to wallet by doing a rescan if you need to.
+-> If this number is 0, the wallet accetpts NO transactions, once a notary is funded, likely this should be the setting you use.
+Only allowing to send from yourself, for iguana utxo split txs.
+You should not set this to 0, if you need to fund your node.
+Likely setting this value to a low value on KMD is good idea.

+`-whitelistaddress=RTVti13NP4eeeZaCCmQxc2bnPdHxCJFP9x`
+-> No matter what the setting of the above setting is set to, this address can send you coins.
+You can use this to have a trusted address either from another notary, or a wallet owned by yourself to fund your node any amount at any time.

+`cleanwallettransactions` RPC
+-> Provide a txid to delete all tx in the wallet except the tx specified.
+The walletreset.sh script does this all for you.
+-> Running without a txid specified will clean all transaction history in the wallet older than the last unspent utxo.

 ### Adding New Coins
 This is the coolest part, super happy about it.
 Simply add the coins params to `assetchains.json` (make sure you have the `freq` param it is required!) and submit a PR and merge it.
 Then have ALL operators:
 ```shell